 While it’s possible to use platforms such as LocalBitcoins to trade Bitcoin completely anonymously for cash, it’s always best to maintain a forthright approach to income declaration.

 If you’re a casual or intermediate investor then keeping a log that conforms to ATO requirements and submitting them as part of your report at the end of the tax year should suffice.
-If you’re investing larger amounts or are seeking more complex advice, then For further insight or taxation advice, contact our cryptocurrency taxation specialist, Thomas Cane, from Goodwill Chartered Accountants.
+If you’re investing larger amounts or are seeking more complex advice, then For further insight or taxation advice, contact one of our recommended cryptocurrency taxation specialists.